-We applied two more filters (see FAQ 1), for autosomal recessive mode of inheritance and a list with known disease associated genes and ended up with 236 candidate variants.
+We applied two more filters, a list with known cancer driver genes and a filter for Autosomal mode of inheritance (Dominant and Recessive) and and ended up with 15 candidate variants.